MakeWeirdMusic/MakeWeirdMusic.github.io/_posts/interview/2017-05-28-hyung-ki-joo.markdown

 HJ: One scale!
 Yeah, so you can do Dah-dah!
 Whatever, sure go nuts, man!
 But when you're playing a keyboard, most of the time, you have to play the rhythm, the harmony, and that's usually with the left hand and a bit of right, but then you have to be totally free and inventive with the right and have at least 3 things going on at the same time and be polyrhythmic and polyharmonic.
 {: .interviewee }

 I'm sorry, but big respect has to be done for those guys.
-Not taking anything away from the instrumentalists who improvise, but when you look at somebody like these guys like Herbie Hancock or [Chick Corea](https://en.wikipedia.org/wiki/Chick_Corea).
+Not taking anything away from the instrumentalists who improvise, but when you look at somebody like these guys like Herbie Hancock or [Chick Corea&nbsp;<i class="non-mwm fa fa-wikipedia-w" aria-hidden="true"></i>](https://en.wikipedia.org/wiki/Chick_Corea).
 Brad.
 What they're doing is on another level. <span class="important">I guess I feel that I'm still a student.</span>
 {: .interviewee }

-AG: Like a [beginner's mind](https://en.wikipedia.org/wiki/Shoshin), always learning?
+AG: Like a [beginner's mind&nbsp;<i class="non-mwm fa fa-wikipedia-w" aria-hidden="true"></i>](https://en.wikipedia.org/wiki/Shoshin), always learning?
 {: .interviewer }

 HJ: Yeah, I know that sounds cliche and zen and all that bullshit, but it's true.
 A few years ago, a student--well, she's not really a student of mine, but she's someone that used to come play for me quite regularly, and then there was a hiatus, but--she called me again and she said, "I'd like to come again and play for you."